beeware/briefcase/docs/how-to/code-signing/macOS.rst

 Overview
 --------

+In this tutorial, we'll learn how to generate a macOS code signing identity, which is required to distribute your application across MacOS and iOS devices.

+We will specifically focus on generating a `Developer ID Application identity <https://developer.apple.com/developer-id/>`__, which is used to distribute a *Mac application outside of the Mac App store*.
+However, the procedure for creating all other types of identities is exactly the same.
+Once you familiarize yourself with the general process, you'll be able to create identities required to upload applications to the Mac or iOS App stores without much trouble.

-Getting the code signing identity for macOS will require four main steps, which you will be guided through in this tutorial:
+Getting the code signing identity will require five main steps, which you will be guided through in this tutorial:

 1. Enrolling in the Apple Developer program